jbisbee1/DS1000_S2023/README.md

 - **Exams:** Midterm and final, both of which are take-home.
 These must be completed *independently*, and are each worth 20% of your final grade, comprising 40% of your final grade.
 - **Quizzes:** There are 20 quizzes over the course of the semester which can only be taken if you attend class.
 Each consist of five questions plus an honor statement.
 50% of the quiz grade comes from accurately answering all five questions, and 50% comes from signing the honor statement.
 Each quiz is worth 1% of your final grade, and combined comprise the final 20%.

 Both problem sets and exams will have opportunities to earn extra credit, theoretically meaning you could score above 100%.
 All grades are curved without taking the extra credit results into consideration.
+We follow the standard Vanderbilt grading system, reproduced below:

+- A: 94+
+- A-: 90-93
+- B+: 87-89
+- B: 84-86
+- B-: 80-83
+- C+: 77-79
+- C: 74-76
+- C-: 70-73
+- D+: 67-69
+- D: 64-66
+- D-: 60-63
+- F: <60

 *[Back to ToC](#table-of-contents)*